Healthy Device? Check With the Duo Device Health App Before Granting Access

 The same goes for devices using plug-ins.
 Outdated browsers and plug-ins are well-known attack vectors, so keeping them current is critical.
 Again though, the Device Health application’s self-remediation feature makes it easy to update to the latest version with step-by-step instructions.

-Duo Beyond edition customers have additional device health check options at their disposal.
+Duo Premier edition customers have additional device health check options at their disposal.
 The Device Health application can check to see if an endpoint security agent is running on the device.
 Duo supports many of the leading endpoint security solutions.

 For organizations that want even tighter control, the Device Health application reports unique device identifiers to verify whether devices are enrolled in your endpoint management solution.
-While a device may pass the required health checks, IT may want to distinguish between devices managed by your organization and those that are not before deciding whether or not to grant access.
+While a device may pass the required health checks, IT may want to distinguish between devices managed by your organization and those that are not before deciding whether to grant access.

 What’s new with Duo Device Health?